adamanov/SFND_3D_Object_Tracking/README.md

   The **SIFT Descriptor** shows the closest perfomance to Lidar TTC, although it is still not close enough.
-  The **ORB Descritpro** shows the worsest perfomance amoung of all other descriptors.
+  The **ORB Descriptor** shows the worsest perfomance amoung of all other descriptors.

   [check out results](images/results.txt)